yuriiik/ISVImageScrollView/README.md

 ## Installation

+### CocoaPods

 ISVImageScrollView is available through [CocoaPods](http://cocoapods.org).
 To install it, simply add the following line to your Podfile:

 ```ruby
 pod 'ISVImageScrollView'
 ```

+### Swift Package Manager

+ISVImageScrollView is also available via the Swift Package Manager.

 ## Usage